bagisto/bagisto-docs/docs/1.x/advanced/datagrid.md

         }
         ~~~

-    - `add columns()`: In this method, the columns are created, which are displayed in the grid.
+    - `addColumns()`: In this method, the columns are created, which are displayed in the grid.
 In this method, the parameter accepts the array in key-value pairs.
 Some of the essential keys are described below,

         |  Name      | functionality                                                                                                                                                                            |
         | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |